pbaginski-datascientist/DRL---Robotic-Item-Collection/README.md

 | Layer 6 | (32, `action_size`)| - |

 ### Results
- - Best model weights are saved under [checkpoint file](https://github.com/pbaginski-datascientist/DRL---Robotic-Item-Collection/checkpoint.pth).
+ - Best model weights are saved under the checkpoint file in the repo.

 #### Possible improvements